alonzoalden/fitness/README.md

 Strava based fitness checker.
 Work in progress.

-This project was bootstrapped with create-react app.
+This project was bootstrapped with create react app.